AjaniBenoit/Credit_Risk_Analysis/README.md

 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 Different techniques were used to train and evaluate models with unbalance classes.
 The imbalanced-learn and scikit-learn libraries were used to build evaluate models using resample.

-Using Javascript to creat an earthquake map in relation to the tectonic location on earth with magnitudes greater than 4.5 on the Map.

 ### Results